0xFacet/FIPs/FIPS/fip-1.md

 Depending on which trigger ends the period, the new rate is calculated as follows:

 ##### 1\.
-If 1,000 Blocks Hit First (Under-issuance)
+If 500 Blocks Hit First (Under-issuance)

-If the period times out at 1,000 blocks before hitting the target, we minted fewer FCT than intended (`minted < target`).
+If the period times out at 500 blocks before hitting the target, we minted fewer FCT than intended (`minted < target`).
 The system **increases** the issuance rate for the next period.

 ```
-newRate = oldRate * (target / minted), capped at 2 * oldRate
+newRate = oldRate * (target / minted), capped at 4 * oldRate
 ```

-This ensures a proportional "catch-up," but never more than doubling in one step.
-If `minted == 0` newRate is `2 * oldRate`.
+This ensures a proportional "catch-up," but never more than quadrupling in one step.
+If `minted == 0` newRate is `4 * oldRate`.

 ##### 2\.
 If the Target Is Minted First (Over-issuance)

-If the entire per-period target was minted in fewer than 1,000 blocks, we minted faster than intended (`minted = target, blockCount < 1,000`).
+If the entire per-period target was minted in fewer than 500 blocks, we minted faster than intended (`minted = target, blockCount < 500`).
 The system **decreases** the issuance rate for the next period.

 ```
-newRate = oldRate * (blockCount / 1,000), capped at 0.5 * oldRate
+newRate = oldRate * (blockCount / 500), capped at 0.25 * oldRate
 ```

-This slows the next period's minting speed proportionally, but never by more than 50% in a single step.
+This slows the next period's minting speed proportionally, but never by more than 75% in a single step.

 Finally, there is a global max rate of `2**128 - 1` and a global min rate of `1`.